 My teaching interests include Law and Society; Comparative Constitutional Law; Law and Development; Asian Legal Systems (particularly Southeast Asia); and Law and Religion.
 I am available to supervise research students in these areas.

-Supervision completions (PhD): Mahaarum Kusuma Pertiwi, ‘Religion and the Indonesian Constitutional Court’ (2021); Luke Potter, ‘Decentralised Government and Disaster Displacement Reduction in Small Island States in the Pacific’ (2021); Indriaswati Dyah Saptaningrum, ‘Internet Regulation in Indonesia 1990-2018: An Inquiry into a Contested Regulatory Field’ (2020); Xu Zhuangsi, ‘The Implications of International Human Rights Law on China’s Protection of Minority Language Rights’ (2020); Milda Istiqomah, ‘Factors Contributing to Terrorism Sentencing Outcomes in Indonesia‘ (2020)
+Supervision completions (PhD): Nikki Edwards, ‘Muffled voices: Why civil society calls for transitional justice remain limited in Southeast Asia‘ (2022); Ashraf Azad, ‘Migrant Agency in the Global South: The Movements of Rohingya in Myanmar, Bangladesh and Malaysia‘ (2022); Emma Dunlop, ‘Interpreting Article 16 of the 1951 Refugee Convention‘ (2022); Mahaarum Kusuma Pertiwi, ‘Religion and the Indonesian Constitutional Court’ (2021); Luke Potter, ‘Decentralised Government and Disaster Displacement in Pacific Island Microstates: A case study of Palau’ (2021); Indriaswati Dyah Saptaningrum, ‘Internet Regulation in Indonesia 1990-2018′ (2020); Xu Zhuangsi, ‘The Implications of International Human Rights Law on China’s Protection of Minority Language Rights’ (2020); Milda Istiqomah, ‘Understanding Terrorism Sentencing Decisions in Indonesia: A Southern Criminology Approach’ (2020).

 Supervision completions (LLM, JD, LLB): LLM Research thesis: Yance Arizona, ‘Becoming Indigenous Citizens in Indonesia’ (2019); JD research thesis: Sai Myint Aung, ‘Law and Economic Development in Myanmar‘ (2019); LLB research thesis: Jarrod Mitchell, ‘Community Stability and Adat Law in Indonesia (2019)’; Goran Matic, ‘Toward a Modern Egyptian Constitution‘ (2017); Elsa Lo, ‘A Constitutionally Islamic Malaysia‘ (2016)